 St. Vincent de Paul Church in Charlotte marks 50th anniversary

 Pictured: St. Vincent de Paul Church in Charlotte celebrated its 50th anniversary on Oct.
 15 with a special concert, Mass and reception.
 Pictured (from left) are Bishop Peter J. Jugis, who grew up at the parish, and Father Mark Lawlor, pastor of St. Vincent de Paul, during the Mass.
-To see more photos from the anniversary Mass and reception, go to the Diocese of Charlotte's YouTube channel.
 (SueAnn Howell, Catholic News Herald)

 Bishop celebrates anniversary Mass at childhood parish home